bmish/eslint-doc-generator/README.md

 <!-- end auto-generated rules list -->
 ```

-Optionally, add these marker comments to your `README.md` in a `## Configs` section or similar location (uses the `description` property exported by each config if available):
+Optionally, add these marker comments to your `README.md` in a `## Configs` section or similar location (uses the `meta.docs.description` property exported by each config if available):

 ```md
 <!-- begin auto-generated configs list -->